 This may be one of the better specialists that can monitor your CPAP and give advice on any changes that need to be made or to let you know if it just isn’t working out.

 Neurologists are sometimes know has a “brain doctor’ or brain specialist.”
 A Neurologist may not jump out at you as someone that would treat a sleep disorder, but in the case of sleep apnea, they can play a very specific role.
 They are one of the few specialists that treat what is known as Central Sleep Apnea.

 Central Sleep Apnea is cause by the brain functioning a certain way.
 This can be more difficult to treat than obstructive sleep apnea.
 And since it is caused by the brain, it makes sense that a brain specialist would be the ideal physician.
-Although treatment may still include CPAP (or most likely BIPAP in this case), a neurologist will still be the best option for Central Sleep Apnea treatment and diagnosis.
+Although treatment may still include CPAP (or most likely BIPAP or ASV in this case), a neurologist will still be the best option for Central Sleep Apnea treatment and diagnosis.

 And like I mentioned with the other specialists, not all neurologists specialize in sleep disorders.
 Before making an appointment, it is best to do some research and if possible, get a physician that is board certified in both sleep medicine and neurology.

 Central Sleep Apnea can be a tricky thing to treat.
 If you are fine neurologically, then it may be a psychological issue or psychiatric.
 Depression, anxiety, bipolar, and other mental health concerns can contribute to central sleep apnea.

 This isn’t a common course to take, but when other treatments of central sleep apnea fail, this is a possible referral your doctor may make.
 And like I said with other specialists, try to find one that specializes in sleep disorders.